severalnines/docs/administration.rst

 3. Once the master is started, start the remaining slaves.
 4. Start the application manually.
 This usually outside of ClusterControl domain.

 ..
-Note:: If a database node is being shutdown gracefully outside of ClusterControl knowledge (through command line init script, systemd or ``kill -15``), ClusterControl will still attempt to recover the database node if *Node AutoRecovery* is turned on.
+Note:: If the database server was being shutdown gracefully outside of ClusterControl knowledge (through command line init script, systemd or ``kill -15``), ClusterControl would still attempt to recover the database node if *Node AutoRecovery* is turned on.
 Unless, the node is marked as 'Under Maintenance'.

 Uninstall
 ---------